This is information for people in the Dolphin Sands community impacted by the Southern Tasmania Bushfires - December 2025.

 Stage two: property clean-ups by Batchelor Construction Group

-In early December, approximately 116 properties were identified as being impacted by the bushfire by Tasmania Fire Service.
+In early December, approximately 116 properties were identified as being impacted from the bushfire by the Tasmania Fire Service.

 pitt&sherry has completed over 80 Environmental Contamination and Waste Inspections of Dolphin Sands properties where they had permission from property owners/residents.

-Following these inspections, pitt&sherry confirmed there were no immediate safety risks identified requiring immediate action.
+Following these inspections, pitt&sherry confirmed there were no critical environmental risks identified requiring immediate action.

-pitt&sherry have now provided property owners/residents with an initial report on their own properties.
+pitt&sherry have now provided property owners/residents with initial feedback on their own properties.

-Initial reports note fire-damaged and asbestos containing materials on some properties.
+Initial feedback notes fire-damaged and asbestos containing materials on some properties.
 These materials are low risk but must not be disturbed.

 They are classified as controlled waste under Tasmanian law and must be handled by qualified professionals.